 - Oven temperatures can be inaccurate.
 An inexpensive oven thermometer can help you know your oven's actual temperature.
 These are very helpful in preventing baking mishaps due to unreliable oven temperatures.

-- Measuring a ½ cup of powdered sugar by volume can yield different results for some people because of how packed the fluffy powder is.
-So I would recommend looking for the right consistency when making your icing.
-Add more powdered sugar if it's too runny, add more milk if it's too dry (a little goes a long way).
+- Measuring ½ cup of powdered sugar by volume can yield different results for some people because of how packed the fluffy powder is.
+I would recommend looking for the right consistency when making your icing.
+Add more powdered sugar if it's too runny, and add more milk if it's too dry (a little goes a long way).

 - You want the icing to be thick to set up on your bread, if it's too thin it will just melt into the bread.
 It needs to be spoonable, but not run off your spoon like soup, but not too thick.
 Similar to Elmer’s glue consistency.
 Probably not the best analogy for food, but I hope it helps with the visual!

-- The bread can also be frozen unglazed or glazed for up to 3 months.
+Freeze -The bread can also be frozen unglazed or glazed for up to 3 months.

-- I like to slice leftovers and freeze the individual slices.
+I like to slice leftovers and freeze the individual slices.
 To do this line a baking tray that will fit in your freezer with a silicone mat or parchment paper.
 Place the slices on the tray (not touching each other) and freeze overnight.
 Then transfer the frozen slices to a freezer bag or container.
 Now they're frozen individually!
-When ready to consume, thaw the desired amount in the refrigerator.
+Alternatively, store in a freezer-safe container with slices separated by parchment paper.

 - Vegan Snickerdoodle Cookies